charlotte-lefevre/TM_tradeoffs_SDP/Cost_eval/README.md

 The cost can be computed in two regimes, the *asymptotic* one and the so-called '*real* 'one.
 In the *asymptotc* regime, the code size \f$n\f$ is not fixed, and the aim is to derive an estimation of the cost when \f$n \rightarrow +\infty\f$.
-In other words, multplicative constants are not taken into account, and only eexponential coefficients are considered.
+In other words, multplicative constants are not taken into account, and only exponential coefficients are considered.
-On the countrary, the '*real*' regimes aims at provideing more accurate cost estimation.
-Here, the code size is fixed and multilicartive constants are consdiered. <br />
+On the countrary, the '*real*' regimes aims at providing more accurate cost estimation.
+Here, the code size is fixed and multiplicative constants are consdiered. <br />

 In both cases, the memory and time costs are given in the *logarithmic* scale, and relative to \f$n\f$ in asymptotic cost (*viz.*\f$m = \log_2(M)/n\f$)

 ## Most common parameters

-To avoid a heavy redundancy, we define here the most used parameters in the project's functions
+To avoid a heavy redundancy, we define here the most used parameters in the project's functions:

 ### Code parameters
 *  \f$n\f$ is the size of the code.